eclipse-theia/theia-blueprint/PUBLISHING.md

 # Publishing

 This guide contains the steps to publish a new version of the Theia IDE.
+The preview, testing and release process is described in [this section](#preview-testing-and-release-process-for-the-theia-ide)

 Every commit to master will be published as a preview version.
 Updates will only work when there was a version change.